johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

 We're going to use the `npm link` command (read details [here]()).
 There are two simple steps:

-1. In terminal 2, make sure you're in the folder `nestMicroservice`.
+1. In terminal 2, make sure you're in the folder `nestjs-faye-transporter` (our NPM package folder).
 Then run `npm link` at the OS level.
 You should see output like this:

     ```bash
     xxx blah
     ```

-2. In terminal 4, run `npm link @faye-tut/nestjs-faye-transporter`.
+2. In terminal 4, run `npm link @faye-tut/nestjs-faye-transporter` at the OS level.
 This is the NPM package name (found in `nestjs-faye-transporte/package.json`) for our custom transporter.
 You should see output like this:

     ```bash
     xxx blah
     ```

-At this point, our `nestMicroservice` testing app is live-linked to the custom transporter code we're working on.
+At this point, our `nestMicroservice` testing app is live-linked to the custom transporter code in the `@faye-tut/nestjs-faye-transporter` NPM package we're working on.

 ##### Running the Test